zvjaceslavs/intshare/Unsorted/template_brrr.cz_sensors/5.0/README.md

 # Temperature sensor brrr.cz

-## Description
+## Overview

-## Overview This template allows to monitor sensors from brrr.cz Temperature and himidity is supported now. ## Author Lukas Macura ## Overview This template allows to monitor sensors from brrr.cz Temperature and himidity is supported now. ## Author Lukas Macura
+This template allows to monitor sensors from brrr.cz

+Temperature and himidity is supported now.

+## Author

+Lukas Macura

 ## Overview